HyeokJungKim/Mod3-ShoeStore/README.md

 </form>
 ```

-And the HTML of how you should render the reviews in the `#reviews-list` should look like the following:
+And the HTML of how you should render one of the reviews in the `#reviews-list` should look like the following:

 ```html
 <li class="list-group-item">All my friends are jealous of me because of this shoe!</li>
 ```

 ## Submitting the Form
+### Deliverable 3

 ```JavaScript
 #=> Example Request
   POST `/shoes/${shoe_id}/reviews`